SportsPython/ProjectOverview/README.md

       * Reference/contextual material available at [FIFA Training Centre](https://www.fifatrainingcentre.com/en/), for example Men's World Cup '22 match reports illustrating [FIFA data visualisation deliverables](https://www.fifatrainingcentre.com/en/fwc2022/post-match-summaries/post-match-summary-reports.php).
 * Player Icons for 11x Arsenal & 11x Man U squad from 21/22 Premier League season [here](https://github.com/SportsPython/OpenEducationalResources/tree/main/Football)

+## Attribution
+If you use the project in some way (non-commercially of course, as per our license!), please attribute us by making some reference, such as:
+> Thanks to/OER from the Sports Python Educational Project, available under CC BY-NC-SA 4.0 license at github.com/SportsPython.
+Developed with support from the EuroPython Society.

+## Feedback, Testimonials, User Experiences...
+We'd love to get your (constructive!) feedback about any interaction you have with this initiative, in order to help the project develop it's effectiveness for social impact.
+Please do drop us an email (to the contact details below).

 ---